PAYE Calculation South Africa: How to calculate PAYE on salary

 Pay As You Earn tax system is a key component of South Africa’s tax administration system.
 The tax is also known as the Employees’ Tax.
 This tax is deducted at source from an employee’s remuneration by the employer for subsequent transmittal to the South African tax administration tsar, the South African Revenue Service.

 Deducted amounts are paid into the coffers of the South African government through its tax agency on a monthly basis.
-This process involves the completion of certain documentation and administrative processes on the part of the employing organisation or authorised representatives.
+This process involves the completion of certain documentation and administrative processes on the part of the employing organization or authorized representatives.

-Employers of labour and employees are required to register with the South African Revenue Service at its eFiling portal.
-The process of registration includes a series of interrelated actions and procedures spelt out below:
+Employers of labor and employees are required to register with the South African Revenue Service at its eFiling portal.
+The process of registration includes a series of interrelated actions and procedures spelled out below:

-- Upon successful login, users navigate to the ‘SARS Registered Details’ tab.
+• Upon successful login, users navigate to the ‘SARS Registered Details’ tab.
 Individual users proceed to the SARS Registered Details functionality by going to the Individual portfolio accessible via the Home button.
-On the other hand, corporate users and employing organisations select the Organisations menu tab en route to the SARS Registered Details functionality.
+On the other hand, corporate users and employing organizations select the Organisations menu tab en route to the SARS Registered Details functionality.

-- Thereafter, one proceeds to select ‘SARS Registered Details’ and then ‘Maintain SARS Registered Details’.
-This leads to a subsequent display of the ‘Maintain SARS Registered Details’ screen, where the user is mandated to indicate authorisation to act on behalf of the concerned individual or organisation.
+• Thereafter, one proceeds to select ‘SARS Registered Details’ and then ‘Maintain SARS Registered Details’.
+This leads to a subsequent display of the ‘Maintain SARS Registered Details’ screen, where the user is mandated to indicate authorization to act on behalf of the concerned individual or organization.

-- Subsequently, the next step leads to the selection of the ‘Payrolls taxes menu item’ from the ‘revenue’ tab under ‘My tax products’.
+• Subsequently, the next step leads to the selection of the ‘Payrolls taxes menu item’ from the ‘revenue’ tab under ‘My tax products’.
 Thereafter, one selects ‘Add new product registration’ to register a new or additional PAYE.
-Successful completion of outlined steps results in the display of a RAV01 form with the ‘Payroll Taxes Registration’ options.
+Successful completion of outlined steps results in the display of an RAV01 form with the ‘Payroll Taxes Registration’ options.

 How to calculate PAYE on salary